 We use our forearms, wrists, and fingers to perform many repetitive tasks, such as typing on a keyboard.

-Heart Rate Training
+Heart Rate Training eBook

 Several conditions may cause your heart rate numbers to skip all over the place.

-Facilitated Stretching 4th Edition eBook
+Stretching Anatomy 2nd Edition eBook